joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/23/us/politics/an-iowa-campaign-event-defined-more-by-those-who-were-not-there-than-those-who-were.html?searchResultPosition=1

 **Davis Floors Garcia, but Heads Into an Uncertain Future**\
 `Gervonta Davis stopped Ryan Garcia in seven rounds in a highly anticipated fight in Las Vegas.
-Next up for Davis: A sentencing and an arraignment in separate criminal cases against him.`\
+Next up for Davis: a sentencing and an arraignment in separate criminal cases against him.`\
 https://nytimes.com/2023/04/23/sports/davis-garcia.html?searchResultPosition=2

 **What Should Christians Do About Guns?**\